ziggyJ/corda/docs/source/design/tokens/design.md

 An example would be integrating the ISDA common domain model ("CDM") with this proposal.
 All the CDM types would be encapsulated within a `LinearState` .

+## Acknowledgements

+* Farzad Pezeshkpour for his detailed review of this proposal.
+See his review [here](https://gist.github.com/dazraf/87c56a6039391f0613066ee2d6fe6c0e).
+* Jose Col
+* Matthew Nesbit
+* Mike Hearn
+* Richard Brown

 ## Appendix

 ### Financial instrument taxonomy

-These tables explain how common financial instruments and things map to the four state types defined above.
+These tables explain how common financial instruments and things map to the state types defined above; `FungibleToken`, `NonFungibleToken` and `LinearState`.

 ![taxonomy](taxonomy.png)